 … boards experience great difficulty in recruiting highly-qualified volunteer directors to their boards

-We are a team of social entrepreneurs passionate about making a positive difference in the world.
-Our mission is to Build Breakthrough Boards by promoting board diversity and inclusion in nonprofit boards.
-By matching diverse corporate employees and professionals with nonprofit boards, nonprofits will have the inspired leadership to positively change the world.
+We are a team of highly driven social entrepreneurs passionate about making a positive difference in the world.
+Our mission is to Build Breakthrough Boards by promoting diversity & inclusion in corporations so their employees participate in nonprofit board leadership and positively change the world.

 As an engineer, IT expert and serial entrepreneur, Angelo leverages his operational expertise and design thinking skills from his work experiences in the US, Asia and Canada.
 His work in the private and nonprofit sectors have fuelled his passion and belief that it is through creating collaborative partnerships between the private and nonprofit sectors that genuine solutions on environmental and social sustainability can be truly achieved.